 Once you have beaten your Candida overgrowth with the combination of a low-sugar diet, probiotics and antifungal, it’s time to move on.
 This is when you start to return to a long term eating plan that will keep your Candida overgrowth from returning ever again.
 But it’s really important that you don’t start eating the junk food and sugary snacks again.
-That’s why in my Ultimate Candida Diet program I recommend gradually reintroducing certain foods to your diet.
+That’s why in our Ultimate Candida Diet program we recommend gradually reintroducing certain foods to your diet.

 But first of all, are you sure that you’ve really beaten your Candida?
 Some Candida sufferers mistake a temporary lapse in symptoms for a full recovery.
 So if you’re not sure whether you have cured your Candida overgrowth, read the ‘Diagnosing A Candida Overgrowth’ chapter in my program again.
 The sections on testing for Candida and the two questionnaires should help.
 And of course the most important thing is really how you feel.
 You should have more energy, and symptoms like brain fog, dizziness and recurrent yeast infections should have disappeared.
 If not, be prepared to stick with the diet for a little longer.

 Some complex carbohydrates can also be added back into your diet, in small portions.
 These include sweet potatoes and beans.
 Although these will be broken down by your body into sugars that can promote Candida growth, they are whole foods that are digested and broken down much more slowly.
 Small portions of these complex carbs are OK.
-My Foods to Reintroduce page has a full list of the foods that you can introduce to your diet.
+The Foods to Reintroduce page has a full list of the foods that you can introduce to your diet.

 There is no fixed duration for this stage of the program.
 Some Candida sufferers find that any return to their old diet will quickly result in another infestation, so they stick to a more restricted diet indefinitely.
 Others find that with time they can reintroduce almost all of their favorite foods, even sugary fruits and alcoholic drinks.